-The aim of Spent Convictions legislation is to prevent discrimination on the basis of certain previous convictions.
+The following information is provided as general guidance and is not exhaustive.
+The aim of Spent Convictions legislation2 is to prevent discrimination on the basis of certain previous convictions.
 Spent convictions legislation limits the use and disclosure of older, less serious convictions and findings of guilt.

-Spent convictions of specific offences will be released where the check is required for certain purposes regardless of how old the convictions
+Spent convictions of specific offences will be released where the check is required for certain purposes regardless of how old the convictions are.
+Each Australian police agency will apply the relevant Spent Convictions legislation/information release policy prior to disclosure.